tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>ExpectedResponse</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:geodeticDatum is bdq:NotEmpty; FILLED_IN dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are bdq:NotEmpty, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED.</td>
+			<td>If dwc:geodeticDatum is bdq:Empty, fill in dwc:geodeticDatum using the value of bdq:defaultGeodeticDatum, report FILLED_IN and, if dwc:coordinateUncertaintyInMeters, dwc:decimalLatitude and dwc:decimalLongitude are bdq:NotEmpty, amend the value of dwc:coordinateUncertaintyInMeters by adding the maximum datum shift between the specified bdq:defaultGeodeticDatum and any other datum at the provided dwc:decimalLatitude and dwc:decimalLongitude and instead report AMENDED; otherwise NOT_AMENDED.</td>
 		</tr>
 		<tr>
 			<td>Guid for Specification</td>